Nianyi-GSND-Projects/GSND-5110-GP3/Team Log/Team Log.md

 We went to Snell and worked together for an entire afternoon to build a minimal playable whitebox prototype.
 It went smoothly; we actually achieved the goal by the end of the day.

+## In-class Meeting \#2 - 11/12/2024

+Showed Bob the progress we made in the jam session.

+## Redirection - 11/16-18/2024

+It took us two days to decide to turn to another design.
+The original warehouse setting is replaced by a teaching hall setting.

+Nianyi spent his Sunday on making the prototype of the current version.

+## In-class Meeting \#3 - 11/19/2024

+Showed Bob the new version; he had a trial play and gave many valuable ideas.

+The next things we need to do:

+- More levels.
+- Scene decoration.
+- Add in the details, like sounds and animations.
+- Playtest.